Gabriel2409/shell-tuto/README.md

   config.vm.network "private_network", ip:"10.2.3.4"
   config.vm.provision "shell", path: "setup.sh" # allows to create a shell script to configure system the first time vagrant up is executed end
 ```

+# Shell scripts

+- This section contains the collection of shell scripts, separated by exercises

+## Creating accounts

+- Create new accounts
+- Check for proper privilegs
+- Report if account creation fails